The Way You Make Me Feel (Ronan Keating song)

 "The Way You Make Me Feel" is a song by Irish singer-songwriter Ronan Keating from his debut solo album, Ronan.
-It was released as the third single from the album on 20 November 2000.
-The song peaked at number six on the UK Singles Chart.
 The song was written by English songwriter Phil Thornalley and Canadian singer-songwriter Bryan Adams, who both provide backing vocals on the track.
+It was released as the third single from Ronan on 20 November 2000 and peaked at number six on the UK Singles Chart.
 In 2004, the song was re-recorded for Keating's greatest hits album, 10 Years of Hits, featuring vocals from Adams.